GUITARHABITS

 There’s another great benefit to learning one-octave scales.
 Once you got them under your fingers it’s only a matter of connecting the dots to lay out two octave and three-octave scales, since they are made up of one-octave scales.

-Starting from the Root Note on the Low E-string
+Starting from the Root Note on the D-string

-Today we’re learning three major scale shape/patterns with the first (root) note starting on the Low E-string (6th string).
+Today we are learning three major scale shape/patterns with the first (root) note starting on the D-string (4th string).

-Tip: For this lesson learn and memorize the notes on the low E-string so you know and recognize the key of the scale when you want to move the scale up or down the fretboard.
+Tip: Learn and memorize the notes on the D-string so you can instantly recognize the key of the scale when you want to move the scale up or down the fretboard.

 Major Scale Fingering